Pacific Linguistics De Gruyter Mouton monograph series

 Make sure that you are familiar with the following documents:

 - The unified stylesheet for linguistics, which provides a standard method of setting out references

 - The Leipzig glossing rules, which set out a style and basic abbreviations for use in interlinar examples

 If a book is likely to be particularly demanding to typeset because of the complexity of its examples, tables, figures and the like, it may be appropriate to retain professional editorial services.
 These can be costly, so consider seeking a publication subsidy from your home insitution or elsewhere in order help defray costs.
 Note: we no longer provide typesetting or copyediting services as a matter of course.

 As before, the monograph series will focus primarily on linguistic descriptions, dictionaries and high quality reference materials for the languages of the Pacific, Australia and Asia.
 However, distribution and sales will be much stronger, and production quality will be enhanced by the shift to high quality hard cover printing.

 Editorial control of the series will be managed out of the Department of Linguistics (School of Culture, History & Language) at the ANU, under the editorial board and Managing Editor, ensuring the continuation of high academic standards.

-The procedure for submitting book proposals for the DGM series is available here.
 Authors are now required to provide either camera ready copy, or files appropriately styled for disc conversion, after book proposals have been accepted and review and revision of texts has been completed to the satisfaction of the Editorial Board.
-The style sheet for camera-ready copy on the De Gruyter Mouton website is here.
+The style sheet for camera-ready copy on the De Gruyter Mouton website.
 Do not spend time formatting your texts before they have been accepted and you are requested to do so.

-For any questions about the monogrph series, please contact the Managing Editor directly and receive advice on the preparation of a formal proposal.
+For any questions about the monograph series, please contact the Managing Editor directly and receive advice on the preparation of a formal proposal.